 Havin began her dance movement training at a young age in Tel Aviv, Israel with Ohad Naharin and Batsheva Dance Company’s Gaga Movement Language.
-She holds a Bachelor of Fine Arts from Cornish College of the Arts in Seattle, Washington and is the Founder and Artistic Director of Portland based dance company The Holding Project with whom she was awarded an artistic residency at Disjecta Contemporary Art Center (2016).
-Her most recent full length live performance works, CRANE (2017) and mekudeshet (2019) have been called "empowering, egalitarian, and sensual" by Oregon ArtsWatch's Jamuna Chiarini.
-Havin’s performance work and films have been showcased both on the west coast and internationally in Israel, Greece, and Paris, receiving awards from the Portland Dance Film Fest, Thessaloniki Cinedance International, Paris Music Video Underground Festival.
+She holds a Bachelor of Fine Arts from Cornish College of the Arts in Seattle, Washington, and is the Founder and Artistic Director of performance-based dance company The Holding Project.
+Her most recent full-length live performance works have been called "empowering, egalitarian, and sensual", while her films have been showcased both on the west coast and internationally in Israel, Greece, Mexico, Austria, and France, receiving awards from Mexico City Videodance International, Portland Dance Film Fest, Thessaloniki Cinedance International, and others.

 Havin’s writings and poetry have been described as “ethereal, subtly violent, and not for the faint of heart”, receiving showcases in publications such as San Diego Poetry Annual, The Dust Magazine, Unchaste Anthology, and Humana Obscura.
 She is currently in the creation process for her upcoming literary works Holy Roads, Crown for Yael, The Liberation of Sister Geraldine, and debut memoir, The Sun Sets on the Pacific Ocean.
 Havin has recently been shortlisted for the 2021 Bridport International Creative Writing Prize in poetry and is a 2021/2022 Art/Lab Residency Cohort member.